egunnars/PDTO-growth-modeling/README.md

 1. Open the data file “data_usgfp.mat”.
 2. Run the code “comparison_growth_models_usgfp.m”.

-## Reproduce figures for US-UP-UK data
+## Reproduce figures for US-GFP data

 To reproduce all figures reporting results of model fitting for the US-GFP in the manuscript, do the following:
 1. Open the data file "usgfp_analysis_results.mat”.